-On this page, you can find recordings of previous classes and read-along videos where I share a specific text and make a few points about it.
+On this page, you can find recordings of previous classes and read-along videos where I share a specific text and make a few points about it. audio-book versions of Gothic and Horror stories, author interviews and links to some of our playlists.
 Have an explore!

 Before you get started on the more specific classes, we have the introduction and overview of the Gothic here